TasvirChi/platform-install-packages/doc/building_kaltura_rpms_howto.md

 platform-install-packages/RPM/.rpmmacros
 ========================================
-This file specifies vars used in the RPM spec files, currently holds versions of supporting components, for instance, kaltura-kmc needs to know what kmc-login ver to take, etc.
+This file specifies vars used in the RPM spec files, currently holds versions of supporting components, for instance, borhan-bmc needs to know what bmc-login ver to take, etc.
 When components are upgraded, this file needs to be edited.
 In the build ENV, it should reside at ~/.rpmmacros